Epiforge/Extensions/Design/direct-subscription.md

 | `ObservableConstantExpression` | `DictionaryChanged` | the constant's value | `ConstantExpressionsListenForDictionaryChanged` |
 | `ObservableConstantExpression` | `CollectionChanged` | the constant's value | `ConstantExpressionsListenForCollectionChanged` |

+### Four corrections the table was too coarse to carry

+Found by reading the three node types line by line while building the subscription plan.
+The table above is right about which events exist; it was wrong about how they combine, and each of these is a way the fast path could have diverged silently.

+**Dictionary and collection are alternatives, never both.** All three node types write `if (… dictionary …) else if (… collection …)`.
+A value implementing both gets one subscription, not two.

+**In the member and constant cases the option is inside the branch condition, so excluding one changes which the other gets.** `if (dictionaryPermitted && value is INotifyDictionaryChanged) … else if (collectionPermitted && value is INotifyCollectionChanged)`.
+A value implementing both, with `DictionaryChanged` excluded, falls through and takes `CollectionChanged` — it is not simply left unsubscribed.
+The index case has no options at all, so there dictionary wins outright.
+The single rule covering all three is: *dictionary first, then collection, among those the options permit.*

+**The index's `PropertyChanged` is additional and ungated.** It is a separate `if`, not part of the `else if` chain, and `IsIgnoredPropertyChangeNotification` is never consulted for it.
+An eligible index therefore always contributes two subscription sites to the same object.

+**A member's property and a member's field subscribe to entirely different things.** A property subscribes `PropertyChanged` on *the target's* value.
+A field subscribes contents on *its own* value, and only when the target's type is compiler-generated.
+A field of an ordinary type subscribes to nothing at all, and no member expression ever does both.

+There is also an asymmetry in the two `PropertyChanged` handlers which the fast path has to reproduce rather than tidy up: the member's acts when the reported name is its own **or is null or empty**, the index's acts only on an exact name match.
+That is why the plan names two property-changed kinds instead of one.

 Two things follow immediately.

 **Every subscription is to the value of some subexpression.** So the question of whether a fixed set of subscriptions can reproduce the graph's set is exactly the question of whether those particular values can change.